ibm-cloud-docs/cephaas/host_unmap.md

 The command unmaps all volumes from a host.
 There is no response that is returned if the request is successful.

 To verify that all volumes mappings for a host are deleted, list the hosts by making a `GET /hosts/{id}` request.

-## Unmapping a volume for a host using Terraform
-{: #unmap-volume-host-tf}
-{: terraform}

-To unmap a volume from a host, do the following steps:

-1. Open your `main.tf` file and comment out/remove the `ibm_sds_volume_mapping` resource.

-2. After editing and saving the file, run commands `terraform plan` and `terraform apply` to apply your changes.